-If you've been following our iPhone X coverage, you're probably aware that gestures are a big deal in iOS 11 for the iPhone X. Without a home button on Apple's new super-premium smartphone, several actions had to be mapped to gestures instead, which impacts other areas of the OS like the Control Center.
+If you've been following our iPhone X coverage, you're probably aware that gestures are a big deal in iOS 11 for the iPhone X. Without a Home button on Apple's new super-premium smartphone, several actions had to be mapped to gestures instead, which impacts other areas of the system such as the Control Center.

 To access the Control Center, simply swipe down from the upper-right corner of the screen.
-But remember to use the upper-right — in other words, the small portion of the screen to the right of the camera cutout at the top of the iPhone.
-Swiping down from the upper-left and upper-center still lets you access your notifications on the iPhone X.
+In other words, the small portion of the screen to the right of the black notch at the top of the iPhone.
+Swiping down from the top left and top center still gives you access to your notifications on the iPhone X.

-With iPhone X, it looks like you might have to relearn how to use your device all over again — but here at Gadget Hacks, we got you covered.
-Now that you know how to access Control Center, do you prefer this way or the previous way?
+With iPhone X, it looks like you might have to relearn how to use your device all over again — but here at Gadget Hacks, we've got you covered.
+Now that you know how to access and exit the Control Center, do you prefer this way or the previous way?
 Let us know in the comment section below.